 When a company owns five or more vehicles they are insured as a "fleet."
 A fleet will cost less to insure than five cars written with five different companies because experience develops a better predictive credibility.
 Greater predictability, used by projecting past losses into the future, is a tool underwriters use to predict future losses.
 With fleets programs especially, we encourage driver and vehicle safety programs to reduce claims frequency, inherently keeping future insurance costs down.

-The actual insurance coverages are fairly similar to a personal auto policy works, with a combination of liability coverages – when you're at fault and cause damage to someone else - and coverage for your car – collision and comprehensive – regardless of fault.
+Business Auto coverage is similar to Personal Auto coverage, with a combination of liability coverage( when you're at fault and cause damage to someone else) and physical damage coverage (collision and comprehensive) regardless of fault.

 One exception to the structure of a business automobile insurance policy is with liability.
 This refers to your legal obligation to other drivers if you are at fault in an accident.
 The personal auto policy breaks down different amounts for when you damage someone else's property (like their car) versus when you injure someone (bodily injury).
 Rather than have separate amounts for each of these, a commercial policy usually provides a single limit of insurance for any kind of liability.
 The most common combined single limit amount is $1 million.